 In my last blog post, 7 Quick Tips for Keeping Your Camera Safe, I included a photo of some of my friends on a golf outing (tip #5).
 Unfortunately, my lens had condensation on it, so my friends looked like they were standing in a fog.
 It was definitely not a usable photo!
 I promised to show a quick solution that could save it.

 Here are the two versions.
 The new one is definitely usable, as a reminder of an enjoyable day spent together.

 Amazingly, the solution couldn’t be easier!
 In Lightroom CC, I simply bumped up the Dehaze filter (found in the Effects Panel in the Develop Module) to 100%.
 Otherwise, the processing is exactly the same!

-Now, there are two current versions of Lightroom: Lightroom CC and Lightroom 6.
+(Updated on August, 2019) Now, there are two current versions of Lightroom for your laptop or computer: Lightroom Classic and Lightroom 6.
 The Dehaze filter is not included in Lightroom 6.
 If you own Lightroom 6, you may be able to find a preset workaround to this by doing a little research on Google.
-If you don’t own either version, I’d definitely recommend getting Lightroom CC!
+If you don’t own either version, I’d definitely recommend getting Lightroom Classic!

 Here are two more examples of what you can do with the Dehaze filter.

 I shot this photo of the July 4th Parade in our neighborhood.
 As you can see, the sky is blow out and almost entirely white.
 The rest of the photo is pretty flat looking.
 (To see larger versions of the photos, just click on them.)